QIICR/DICOM4QI/results/longitudinal-annotation/epad.md

    * **hanging protocol**: user can select multiple studies in the search view and open them together using the eye icon. ePAD doesn't support any other hanging protocol specifications yet.
    * **plotting**: ePAD doesn't currently support plotting the changes in the measurements.
    * **handling multiple timepoints/measurements/findings**: ePAD shows a table of the time points using a filter for the measurements.
-The table has a summary section which calculates the response rate and category using the values that are seen on the table.
-User can view a specific annotation by clicking on the measurement value in that timepoint, or click on the name of the lesion to open annotations of that lesion on all timepoints.
+The table has a summary section which calculates the response rate and response category using the values that are seen on the table.
+User can view a specific annotation by clicking on the measurement value in that time point, or click on the name of the lesion to open annotations of that lesion on all time points.

    ![](/results/longitudinal-annotation/epad/longitudinal_sample.png)

-   * **human-readable report**: ePAD supports exporting a word document of the filtered table as a report that can be filed. ePAD also supports exporting all the measurements collected from multiple annotation to be exported in excel format.
+   * **human-readable report**: ePAD supports exporting a word document of the filtered table as a report that can be filed. ePAD also supports exporting all the measurements collected from multiple annotations to be exported in excel format.

    ![](/results/longitudinal-annotation/epad/word_sample.png)![](/results/longitudinal-annotation/epad/excel_sample.png)